LineageOS · Lifecycle Status

 Frequently Asked Questions

-What is the end-of-life date for Lineageos?
+What is the end-of-life date for LineageOS?

-See the full table above for all Lineageos version EOL dates.
+See the full table above for all LineageOS version EOL dates.

-What is the latest supported version of Lineageos?
+What is the latest supported version of LineageOS?

-What happens when Lineageos reaches end of life?
+What happens when LineageOS reaches end of life?

-When Lineageos reaches end of life, the vendor stops issuing security patches.
+When LineageOS reaches end of life, the vendor stops issuing security patches.
 Any CVEs disclosed after the EOL date accumulate indefinitely with no patch path — creating an ever-growing attack surface that most vulnerability scanners do not flag.

-How do I check if I'm running an EOL version of Lineageos?
+How do I check if I'm running an EOL version of LineageOS?

 Check your current version against the table above.
 If your version's EOL date has passed, you are running unsupported software.
 You can also use the endoflife.ai Stack Scanner to check your entire dependency file at once.

-Is there extended support available for EOL Lineageos versions?
+Is there extended support available for EOL LineageOS versions?

 Some vendors offer extended support for EOL software.
 Contact the original vendor or check with enterprise support providers for options.